grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 There was an incoherent grumbling from the men standing in the puddle.

 "Chips," Percy hesitated.
 "Look, I need an engineer.
 And I need a welder.
-You're both of those things and I can't get either of them on this forgotten rock.
+You're both of those things and I can't get either of them on this fucking forgotten rock.
 I need you...at the very least for the next run.
 Maybe you could stay on until we hit a major port, and then you can find new work there..."

 "What the fuck makes you so arrogant to fuckin' think I would go back out with a stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "Fucking fuck!
-You'll fuckin' get me killed with your fuckin' stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow."
+You'll fuckin' get me killed with your fuckin' stupidity, and as if that wern't fucking bad enough, you would tell the story that it was my fuckin' fault somehow."

 "Fuck, Chips!
 Look at the work these meatheads are doing --- if we don't have you aboard, we're going to go down when it fails and there's nobody who can fix it!
-Now, I've got a new job coming in, it pays really fucking good.
+Now, I've got a new job coming in, it pays really good.
 I can offer you a fucking _double_ engineer's share for this next run.
-I'll even pay you half right fucking now," Percy said, reaching for her satchel full of coins.
+I'll even pay you half right fucking now," Percy said, reaching for her satchel full of coins, forgetting that she had already given it to Hemi.

 "Ah fuck you Percy.
 You can hold the fucking money.
-You're a fucking stupid arrogant shithead, but an honest fuckin' one and always fucking paid smartly."
+You're a fucking stupid arrogant bitch, but an honest fuckin' one and always fucking paid smartly."
 Chips pushed at the bilge water edge with the toe of her rubber boot.
 "Ah, fuck.
 Look at this fucking work they're fuckin' doing.
 Y'all going to fucking die without me on board.
 You, Percy, I don't give two shits.
 But I couldn't live with fucking Hemi or Owen going down when I could have stopped it."

 "Well, me fucking neither Chips."

 "OK.
 You got me.
 I'm in for the next run --- double fucking engineer share.
 Now get the fuck away from me before I start looking for another piece of pipe.
 Actually, I might need one for these fuckers in the puddle anyway," she said looking around.

-Percy walked away thinking she would do her best to just stay out of Chips's way on this run --- as much as one could stay out of anyone's way on a sub.
+Percy walked away thinking it best to simply stay out of Chips's way on this run --- as much as one could stay out of anyone's way on a sub.

 [//]: # (----- invisible character break)